Upper bounds on the $k$-isolation number: Introduction

 (b) If $k \geq 2$, then

 Moreover, the bounds are sharp. \end{Thm}

 We conclude this section with some further terminology, notation and known results.

 A \emph{support vertex} is a vertex with at least one leaf adjacent to it.
-A \emph{strong support vertex} is a support vertex with at least two leaves adjacent to it.
-The \emph{maximum degree} of $G$, denoted by $\Delta (G)$, is the maximum of the degrees of the vertices of $G$.
-We simply write $\Delta$ if the graph is clear from the context.
+A \emph{strong support vertex} is a support vertex with at least two adjacent leaves.
 The \emph{diameter} of $G$, denoted by $\diam (G)$, is the maximum of the distances in $G$, that is, $\diam (G) = \max\{{\rm dist}_G(u,v) \colon u, v \in V(G)\}$, where ${\rm dist}_G(u,v)$ denotes the distance between $u$ and $v$.
 We often use the well-known fact that the diameter of a tree $T$ is the length of a longest path of $T$, and we call such a path a \emph{diametral path} of $T$.
 For undefined terms, we refer the reader to \cite{CHL,West}.

-The known equation (obtained from the handshaking lemma) for the number $\ell$ of leaves of a tree with maximum degree $\Delta \geq 1$ in terms of $n_3,\dots, n_{\Delta}$, where $n_i$ denotes the number of vertices of degree $i$ for $i\ge 2$, will be used often.
+The known equation (obtained from the handshaking lemma) for the number $\ell$ of leaves of a tree with maximum degree $\Delta \geq 3$ in terms of $n_3,\dots, n_{\Delta}$, where $n_i$ denotes the number of vertices of degree $i$, will be used often.

 Next, we prove two general properties of isolating sets.

 \begin{Lem} If $k \geq 1$ and $G$ is a connected $n$-vertex graph with $n \geq 3$, then $G$ has a minimum $k$-isolating set with no leaves. \end{Lem} \begin{proof} Since $G$ is connected and $n \geq 3$, no support vertex of $G$ is a leaf.
 Let $D$ be a minimum $k$-isolating set of $G$.
 Suppose that $D$ contains leaves.
 Obviously, the set $D'$ obtained by replacing the leaves of $D$ by their support vertices is also a $k$-isolating set of $G$.
 Since $|D| = \iota_k(G) \le |D'| \le |D|$, $D'$ is a minimum $k$-isolating set of $G$. \end{proof}